FedJudge: Federated Legal Large Language Model: FedJudge: Federated Legal Large Language Model

 \subsection{Continual Learning in FedJudge}

 Although FedJudge-Base (the backbone of FedJudge) can train FedJudge efficiently, it still suffers from the data distribution shifts problem, degrading the effectiveness of FedJudge.
-Therefore, in this subsection, we extend FedJudge-Base to FedJudge-CL (Algorithm \ref{algorithm}) which explores the continual learning methods to alleviate the data shifts problem.
+Therefore, in this subsection, we extend FedJudge-Base to FedJudge-CL which explores the continual learning methods to alleviate the data shifts problem.
+The core principle is that \textit{the more important the weight is, the less it is updated in the local training}.
+Specifically, when training on local client, the local parameters which are distributed from the server are updated depending on parameter importance evaluated on the server.
+The more important the weight is, the less it is updated.
+The continuous learning method enables obtaining favorable performance on the local task while maintaining the performance on the global server.
+For instance, if the weight obtained from the server is evaluated as relatively unimportant, it is more frequently updated with increasing attention to improve the performance on the local task.
+On the contrary, the important weight obtained from the server is less possible to be updated in order to maintain the performance on the server.

-Specifically, we continue local training on each client based on the distributed parameters $\hat{\mathcal{W}^{e}}$.
+More specifically, we continue local training on each client based on the distributed parameters $\hat{\mathcal{W}^{e}}$.
 Then, we constrain important parameters in $\hat{\mathcal{W}^{e}}$ to change as slightly as possible during training.
 This constraint can ensure local model does not forget the previous learned global knowledge.

-To achieve this, we employ the continual learning constraint in \cite{Zhou_2021_CVPR}, where we define ${\hat{\mathcal{W}^{e}}}^{(t-1)}$ as the global parameters obtained and distributed in the ($t-1$)-th round of communication and ${\mathcal{W}_{i}^{e}}^{(t)}$ as the local trainable parameters for the ($t$)-th (current) round of training.
+To achieve this, in this paper, we employ the continual learning constraint in~\cite{Zhou_2021_CVPR}, where we define ${\hat{\mathcal{W}^{e}}}^{(t-1)}$ as the global parameters obtained and distributed in the ($t-1$)-th round of communication and ${\mathcal{W}_{i}^{e}}^{(t)}$ as the local trainable parameters for the ($t$)-th (current) round of training.
 Specifically, we adopt the following equation to evaluate the change of parameters: